nonvegetable/distance-calculator/README.md

 # Distance Calculator

 This simple Python program calculates the distance between two places using the Haversine formula and the OpenCage Geocoding API.
+(I made this program as to practice implemetation of API's)

 ## Prerequisites